 Multithreading Mode

-These are different strategies on how to utilize the multicore performance best.
-Technically, these settings have to do with how to return resources to the computer while still ensuring they are available for low-latency performance.
+These are different strategies on how to best utilize the multicore performance.
+Technically, these settings have to do with how to free resources back to the computer, while still ensuring they are available for low-latency performance.

 Recommended values